 As accounting officer, the CEO/Executive Principal has responsibility for ensuring that the academy trust delivers good value in the use of public resources.
-The accounting officer understands that value for money refers to the educational and wider societal outcomes achieved in return for the taxpayer resources received.
+The accounting officer understands that value for money refers to the educational and wider societal outcomes, as well as estates safety and management, achieved in return for the taxpayer resources received.

 The accounting officer considers how the Trust's use of its resources has provided good value for money during each academic year, and reports to the board of trustees where value for money could be improved, including the use of benchmarking data where available.
 The accounting officer for the academy trust has delivered value for money during the year by: ascertaining three quotations for CIF projects; comparing costs of IT equipment between potential suppliers; using the greater buying power of the MAT with SLAs.
+The accounting officer for the academy trust has used revenue funds to undertake service level agreements in estate management.
+For example: fixed and portable electrical safety testing, heating system and kitchen maintenance, independent health and safety inspections and advice.